carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ~~~
 {: .output}

-The `BiG-SLICE` prepared the code so that in each output
+The `BiG-SLiCE` prepared the code so that in each output
 folder we will obtain the output files and some scripts that
 will generate a way to visualize the data.